 The most recent Housing and Community Development Needs survey found that the greatest barriers to the development or preservation of affordable housing in Salem were a "Not in My Backyard (NIMBY) mentality (75 responses), the cost of land (57 responses), a lack of affordable housing development policies (57 responses), and the cost of materials (45 responses).
+These remain to be on-going challenges.

-Table NA-40.1 Providing Decent Housing Salem Housing and Community Development Survey
+Table NA-40.1 Providing Decent Hous Salem

+Housing and Community Developme

 Question Response

-Do any of the following act as barriers to the development or preservation of affordable housing in Salem:
+Do any of the following act as barriers to the preservation of affordable housing

 Not In My Back Yard (NIMBY) mentality 75

 Cost of land or lot 57

-Lack of affordable housing development policies 57
+Lack of affordable housing development policies s 57

 Cost of materials 45

 Cost of labor 35

 Density or other zoning requirements 32

 Lack of available land 29

 Building codes 26

 Construction fees 25

 Permitting fees 24

 Permitting process 23

 Impact charges 21

 Lack of other infrastructure 19

 Lot size 13

 Lack of qualified contractors or builders 9

 ADA codes 4

 Lack of water 2

 Lack of water system 1

 Lack of sewer system 1